People with cat allergies react to specific substances that cats produce, such as saliva, skin flakes called dander, or urine.

 Instead, the problem is other substances, such as cat dander, cat urine, cat saliva, and other substances that may attach to a cat’s hair.
 These substances contain some proteins that can cause allergic reactions.

 One theory is that exposure to animals very early in a person’s life may sensitize those who are already vulnerable to allergies.
 This causes them to later develop an allergy to cats.
-A 2015 study linked early pet exposure to later allergies.
+A

 Other research has arrived at the opposite conclusion.
 Exposure to pets early on in life may actually lower the risk of asthma and allergies.
 This means that concerns about possible allergies should not determine whether or not a family gets a pet.